depichan18/quant-roadmap/README.md

 npm run build
 ```

-## 📖🎀 How to Use (Step by Step Cuteness!) 🎀📖
+## 📖 How to Use

-1. **� Explorer Menu**: Click the cute menu toggle in the top-right corner to access all features
+1. **🎮 Explorer Menu**: Click the menu toggle in the top-right corner to access all features
-2. **�🌸 Track Daily Tasks**: Click on those adorable checkboxes to mark tasks as completed
+2. **🌸 Track Daily Tasks**: Click on checkboxes to mark tasks as completed
 3. **📊 View Progress**: Watch your progress bloom in the header section with smooth animations
-4. **� Study Timer**: Use the kawaii Pomodoro timer for focused study sessions
+4. **🍅 Study Timer**: Use the Pomodoro timer for focused study sessions
-5. **📈 Statistics**: View your learning journey with cute analytics and motivational messages
+5. **📈 Statistics**: View your learning journey with analytics and motivational messages
-6. **📄 Export Data**: Save your progress in pretty formats (JSON, CSV, HTML)
+6. **📄 Export Data**: Save your progress in various formats (JSON, CSV, HTML)
 7. **❓ Help & Guide**: Access helpful information through the help modal
 8. **🔄 Reset Progress**: Start fresh anytime with a gentle reset

-## 🎨💖 Kawaii Features in Detail 💖🎨
+## 🎨 Feature Details

 ### 🌸 Progress Tracking

-- ✨ Real-time progress calculation with sparkles
+- ✨ Real-time progress calculation with visual feedback
-- 🎀 Adorable circular progress indicators in pastel colors
+- 🎀 Circular progress indicators in pastel colors
-- 📊 Week-by-week completion tracking with cute animations
+- 📊 Week-by-week completion tracking with smooth animations
-- 💕 Motivational kawaii messages based on your progress
+- 💕 Motivational messages based on your progress

-### � Explorer Menu System
+### 🎮 Explorer Menu System

 - 🍱 Clean minimalist toggle button with pink-600 text
-- 🌈 Soft blue-pink gradient backgrounds without white
+- 🌈 Soft blue-pink gradient backgrounds
 - 🎯 Quick access to all features: Statistics, Timer, Export, Help
 - 💫 Smooth animations and glass-morphism effects
 - 📱 Mobile-responsive with adaptive sizing